Cranberry citrus sorbet is so refreshing on a summer day. It’s so easy to make my 12-year old did most of the work. And, it’s packed with vitamin C!

 She will, if she’s helped make it, try something new (within reason) so…..

-3 C. cranberry sauce I used a can and a half
+- 3 Cups cranberry sauce (I used a can and a half)

-we also had a lime laying around so we did 2 C. orange juice and squeezed both the lemons and the lime to make the 1/2 cup lemon juice.
-We didn’t really measure the zest, used all three fruits and when it looked like enough, well you know.
+We also had a lime laying around so we did 2 Cups orange juice and squeezed both the lemons and the lime to make the 1/2 cup lemon juice.
+We didn't really measure the zest, used all three fruits and when it looked like enough, well you know.

 Cassie did all the zesting, squeezing, measuring, and stirring.

 Place all ingredients in a heavy saucepan over medium-high heat, until sugar is dissolved and mixture is heated, about five minutes.